Mohammadjamiu/tahugo/content/learnca/kirchhoffs-current-and-voltage-law-explained.md

 <img src="/images/kcljunction.jpg" alt="kcl junction rule">

-And if we algebraically sum the current entering (which is considered positive) and the current leaving (which is considered negative) as shown below, we get zero as the equivalent result.
+And if we algebraically sum the current entering (which is considered positive) and the current leaving (which is considered negative) as shown above, we get zero as the equivalent result.

 ## What is Kirchhoff’s voltage law or KVL